|276.01||DELIVERY OF LISTS TO TREASURER.|

 On receiving the tax lists from the county auditor, the county treasurer shall, if directed by the county board, give three weeks' published notice in a newspaper specifying the rates of taxation for all general purposes and the amounts raised for each specific purpose.

 (a) The treasurer shall provide for the printing of the tax statements.
 The commissioner of revenue shall prescribe the form of the property tax statement and its contents.
+The tax statement must not state or imply that property tax credits are paid by the state of Minnesota.
 The statement must contain a tabulated statement of the dollar amount due to each taxing authority and the amount of the state tax from the parcel of real property for which a particular tax statement is prepared.
 The dollar amounts attributable to the county, the state tax, the voter approved school tax, the other local school tax, the township or municipality, and the total of the metropolitan special taxing districts as defined in section 275.065, subdivision 3, paragraph (i), must be separately stated.
 The amounts due all other special taxing districts, if any, may be aggregated except that any levies made by the regional rail authorities in the county of Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, or Washington under chapter 398A shall be listed on a separate line directly under the appropriate county's levy.
 If the county levy under this paragraph includes an amount for a lake improvement district as defined under sections 103B.501 to 103B.581, the amount attributable for that purpose must be separately stated from the remaining county levy amount.
 In the case of Ramsey County, if the county levy under this paragraph includes an amount for public library service under section 134.07, the amount attributable for that purpose may be separated from the remaining county levy amount.
 The amount of the tax on homesteads qualifying under the senior citizens' property tax deferral program under chapter 290B is the total amount of property tax before subtraction of the deferred property tax amount.
 The amount of the tax on contamination value imposed under sections 270.91 to 270.98, if any, must also be separately stated.
 The dollar amounts, including the dollar amount of any special assessments, may be rounded to the nearest even whole dollar.
 For purposes of this section whole odd-numbered dollars may be adjusted to the next higher even-numbered dollar.
 The amount of market value excluded under section 273.11, subdivision 16, if any, must also be listed on the tax statement.

 (b) The property tax statements for manufactured homes and sectional structures taxed as personal property shall contain the same information that is required on the tax statements for real property.